m-moshtagh/Ohara/javascript/basics/BASIC_CONCEPTS.md

 We store data temporary inside memory inside a container named variables.
 In legacy before ES6 we used `var` to declare variabls, now we use `let` for modifiable variables and `const` for constant variables.
 `let name = 'foo';`

+> The problem with var is that it even exists outside the block it's defined in which leads to bugs.

 ### Naming rules

 * Can't be keyword